lorenacimpean/common_utils/README.md

 # Common Utils

-**common_utils** is a foundational library for Flutter projects, providing a collection of reusable utilities to accelerate your development workflow.
-It features a robust set of helpers and extensions for common tasks, including theming, comprehensive form validation, and platform-specific adaptations.
+**common_utils** is a utility package for Flutter that provides a collection of helpers and extensions to streamline your development.
+It aims to reduce boilerplate code and simplify common tasks such as theming, form validation, and platform-specific logic.

 ## Features